 Over time this can affect the muscles function in other body positions and activities such as walking.
 Shortening and lengthening of muscles can lead to a head forward posture and shoulders rolled forward when walking or standing.

 There are things that can be done at home and work to minimize the damaging effects of prolonged sitting.
-It is good to make a habit of taking regular breaks to rest the postural muscles and stretch.
+It is good to make a habit of taking regular breaks to rest the postural muscles and stretch to mitigate risk of having conditions such as "frozen shoulder."
 Sit-stand desks allow you to change positions and give your body a rest from the strain of sitting.
 Correct positioning of a desk or computer workstation can help to avoid work injuries such as strain on the neck and back and hunched forward posture.

 Chiropractic care is an effective way to treat the effects of prolonged sitting and the hunched forward posture that may result.
-Contact your Chiropractor if you are suffering from back pain and strain associated with prolonged sitting at work or home.
+Contact our Chiropractor in Aloha / Beaverton, OR or SE Portland, OR if you are suffering from back pain and strain associated with prolonged sitting at work or home.